67millwood/taproject/README.md

 ## functionality

+### Using the app
+- install all dependencies
+- run the express_server.js file

 The homepage is:  /urls

 The tinyapp is fairly straightforward.
 A new user is given a simple homepage (/urls) with prompts for login and registration.
 If they attempt to see a URL Listing or Submit a new URL, they are again given prompts to register or login.
 I did not create specific error messages for those events.